 Friend-To-Friend Prison ministry is looking for volunteers to be assigned to prison inmates to visit them once a month and be a friend and encouragement to them.
 Men are assigned to men at Grafton Correctional Institution in Lorain County and women to women at Northeast Reintegration Center at East 30th and Orange Ave. in Cleveland.
 If interested, please contact Lynn Schlessman at

-Or to serve with those in Lorain County with the Volunteer Guardianship Program, contact Nita Bring-Mazurek at 440.934.3613 or
+Or to serve with those in Lorain County with the Volunteer Guardianship Program, contact Cassandra Shella at 440.934.3613 or

 Serve with People Who are Homeless